 Let’s go back to the streaming service.
 How does it decide what the “right” suggestion is for your next binge-fest?

 It starts with training.
 To keep things simple, we’ll consider only movies.
 The “movie” category is one data set: movies.
 It’s pretty big, though, so the movies are in genres: horror, rom-coms, thrillers, and so on.
-Those are other data sets.
+Those are additional data sets.
 Then, you’ve got the viewing habits of everyone who uses the movie category.
 Who watches only rom-coms, who watches only documentaries, and who bounces around genres?
 This is yet another data set.

 From these patterns, the machine learns and starts predicting that if you watch horror movies, you’re more likely to watch the horror or thriller movie it suggests than the rom-com (unless it includes horror elements!).